-The first step is to analyse the future growth of your company and come up with realistic projections for the coming years.
-Based on the size of your company in the coming years you can decide whether to go in for VC funding or not.
+The first step is to analyze the future growth of your company and come up with realistic projections for the coming years.
+Based on the size of your company in the coming years, you can decide whether to go in for VC funding or not.

 Should I consider venture debt?

-It can present a way to finance business with lesser dilution then equity and also does not typically require a valuation to be set for the business.
-Also VC firm investments don’t require giving up board seats and have fewer governance requirements.
+It can present a way to finance business with lesser dilution than equity and also does not typically require a valuation to be set for the business.
+Also, VC firm investments dont require giving up board seats and have fewer governance requirements.
 But it also has to be kept in mind that like any other loan, venture debt should also be paid back with interest.

 When should I raise venture debt?

-- To replenish Cash reserves of an enterprise to reach the next organizational milestone.
-For example if you have raised 50 crore rupees and need 20 crore more to hit the next major milestone.
+- To replenish the Cash reserves of an enterprise to reach the next organizational milestone.
+For example, if you have raised 50 crore rupees and need 20 crore more to hit the next major milestone.

-- Funding Capital expenses which are significantly and unavoidably larger, for example in case of acquisitions.
+- Funding Capital expenses that are significantly and unavoidably larger, for example in the case of acquisitions.